 Power saving gain is computed w.r.t to AlwaysOn case.

-PSG could be computed w.r.t either all UE or satisfied Ues.
-Companies to report method used with their results.
+[PSG could be computed w.r.t either all UE or satisfied Ues.
+Companies to report method used with their results.]

 Additional UL Power Modelling

 One of necessary enhancements of power model for system level power evaluation is the UL power consumption model.
 The UL power model in TR 38.840 is incomplete for the case of UE transmit power other than 0 and 23dBm.
 The power consumption values corresponding to UE transmit powers other than 0 dBm and 23 dBm (cell middle UEs) are not defined.
 Therefore, to determine the power consumption for such scenarios, companies are encouraged to use the following methods to estimate UE power consumptions when transmitting with tx power other than 0 and 23dBm: